Shaiyaoh/tonious-model/README.md

 ⚠️ Update

 My hardware is ass — training has been a pain.
+New laptop on the way.

 But even so, I could’ve done it.
 Instead, I’ve decided to aim higher.